shervinea/cheatsheet-translation/es/cheatsheet-machine-learning-tips-and-tricks.md

 **3. In a context of a binary classification, here are the main metrics that are important to track in order to assess the performance of the model.**

-&#10230; En el contexto de una clasificación binaria, estas son las principales métricas que es importante seguir para evaluar el rendimiento del modelo.
+&#10230; En el contexto de una clasificación binaria, estas son las principales métricas que son importantes seguir para evaluar el rendimiento del modelo.

 <br>